macaroni-os/kit-fixups/README.rst

 Kit-Fixups Repository
 =====================

+This repository holds Funtoo's custom ebuilds, profiles and fixes for branches that are necessary for maintenance of branches during their lifespan.

-This is repository of categories and packages that are "forked" from official Gentoo repository and our versions and fix-ups are applied over the Gentoo repository when we generate our tree.
+These fix-ups are applied over the Gentoo repository when Funtoo's repository gets generated using the merge-scripts [1]_.

 How is it structured?
 ---------------------

 As you can see there are directories for every kit.
-These directories can contain subdirectories which are ment for:
+These directories can contain subdirectories which are meant for:

 - global
    These directories contain fixes and package ebuilds that get applied to all our branches.
 Global fixes get